MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addcomserver-directive.md

 ### com-server-name

 Specifies the name of the COM server being installed.
-The name is generally the name or description COM component registered.
-The COM server name is optional and is not used by the COM runtime.
+The name is generally the name or description of the COM component being registered.
+The COM server name must be unique and will be used as the description when the COM class description is missing.

 ### flags

 Specifies extra flags for the AddComServer directive.
-The flags field is reserved for future use and should left blank or set to 0
+The flags field is reserved for future use and should left blank or set to zero.

 ### com-server-install-section